RedBlazerFlame/RedBlazerFlame/README.md

 - Current favorite artists are *Luna and Tayori! :))
   - STREAM "A LITTLE BIRD TOLD ME" BY TAYORI WOOHOO
 - I'm currently trying to beat P3 in Hollow Knight
-- I'm currently trying to finish all B-sides in Celeste
+- I'm currently trying to finish all C-sides and obtain the moon berry in Celeste (I recently finished Farewell!)
 - I'm currently in chapter 3 of NaissanceE
 - Proud member of Mga Anaks ni Sir Neil and Walang Jowa Club :))
 - Proud member of PSHS-MC Batch 2025 (I am grad-waiting ^^)